Hezbollah, Hamas and Iranian figures whose killings were blamed on Israel

 Israel’s military claims that Hezbollah chief Hassan Nasrallah was killed in a massive Israeli strike on Beirut.

-Hezbollah leader Hassan Nasrallah has been reported killed in a massive bombardment carried out by Israel on the group’s central headquarters in the southern suburbs of Beirut.
+Hezbollah leader Hassan Nasrallah has been killed in a massive bombardment carried out by Israel on the group’s central headquarters in the southern suburbs of Beirut.

-Hezbollah has yet to issue any statement on the status of Nasrallah, who has led the group for 32 years.
+Hezbollah later confirmed in a statement the death of Nasrallah, who has led the group for 32 years.

-If the killing is confirmed, Nasrallah would be the latest name to be added to a growing list of Middle Eastern political leaders and commanders who have been tracked down and killed by Israel in recent months, amid a sharp escalation of violence in the region since October 7.
+With his killing, Nasrallah’s name became the latest to be added to a growing list of Middle Eastern political leaders and commanders who have been tracked down and killed by Israel in recent months, amid a sharp escalation of violence in the region since October 7.

 Here is a list of some operations against Hezbollah and Hamas leaders and commanders, either claimed by or blamed on Israel.